UK should get rid of ‘unsightly windmills’ and drill for North Sea oil – Trump

 Donald Trump has urged the UK to get rid of “unsightly windmills” and incentivise drilling for oil in the North Sea.

-The US President said the deal hammered out with Sir Keir Starmer’s Government was “working out well”.
+The US president said the deal hammered out with Sir Keir Starmer’s Government is “working out well”.

-The agreement gave the UK relief from tariffs on cars and steel in exchange for giving America’s agricultural industry greater access to British markets.
+The agreement gives the UK relief from tariffs on cars and steel in exchange for allowing America’s agricultural industry greater access to British markets.

-But Mr Trump said the UK could get its energy costs “way down” drilling for oil in the North Sea and suggested Aberdeen as a hub.
+Mr Trump said the UK could get its energy costs “way down” by drilling for oil in the North Sea, and he suggested Aberdeen as a hub.

 “Our negotiated deal with the United Kingdom is working out well for all,” he posted on his platform Truth Social.